Teerthal/EW-dumbbell-magnetogenesis/README.md

 # EW dumbbell magnetogenesis
-Temporary project files

-!Most results from these code are not fully tested and poorly documented with occasional use of horrible syntax !Detailed code documentation under construction

 Document.pdf (documentation is work in progress) -> document describes the algorithms being developed to simulate collapsing monopole-antimonopole pairs